Find out what a risk factor is, and the possible causes of vulval cancer.

 Differentiated Vin (dVIN)

 This type is rare and usually seen in older women and is associated with a skin condition called lichen sclerosus.
 Although most cases of VIN will not develop into cancer, it is not possible to tell which will and which won’t.
 Everyone with this condition should have treatment or close monitoring by a doctor.

 Some studies show that women with a previous cervical cancer, or pre cancerous changes in the cells of the cervix (CIN), have an increased risk of vulval cancer.

 This link is probably due to both cancers sharing risk factors such as HPV.

 The risk of vulval cancer is also increased after organ transplant.
 People who have had organ transplants have to take drugs to suppress their immune system.
 This is to stop the body rejecting the transplanted organ.

 HIV (human immunodeficiency virus) is the virus that causes AIDS (acquired immune deficiency syndrome).
 HIV can increase the risk of vulval cancer because it weakens your immune system.
 So if you have HIV, you are more likely to pick up other infections, such as HPV.
-In turn, HPV increases your risk of getting precancerous cells in the vulva (vulval intraepithelial neoplasia (VIN)).
+This can increase your risk of getting pre cancerous cells in the vulva (vulval intraepithelial neoplasia).

 Radiotherapy for womb cancer

 Women who have had radiotherapy treatment for a womb cancer have an increased risk of vulval cancer some years later.